Ckrenzer/Ckrenzer/README.md

 # About
-My name is Connor Krenzer, I'm from Upstate New York, and I work in a data science role based in Atlanta.
+My name is Connor Krenzer, and I work in a data science role based in Atlanta.
 I occasionally make programming videos and post them on YouTube.

 ### Contact
 - **Email**: ckrenzer.info@gmail.com